ankitraj4096/HabitFlow/HELP_SUPPORT.md

 - Check if Firebase services are online

 **Problem: Timer not updating**
-- Ensure the app stays open while timer runs
+- Ensure notifications are enabled (Settings → Apps → HabitFlow → Notifications)
-- Check that Battery Optimization is disabled for HabitFlow in your device settings (Settings → Apps → HabitFlow → Battery → Unrestricted)
+- Check that Battery Optimization is disabled (Settings → Apps → HabitFlow → Battery → Unrestricted)
 - Try restarting the timer
 - Update to the latest version

+**Problem: Timer notification not showing**
+- Go to Settings → Notifications and enable HabitFlow
+- Ensure "Display over other apps" permission is granted
+- Check that Do Not Disturb is off
+- Restart the app

 **Problem: Can't add friends**
 - Verify the username is correct (case-sensitive)
 - Ensure you're not already friends with that user
 - Check your internet connection
 - Make sure the friend's account exists

+**Problem: Recurring tasks not resetting**
+- Wait until midnight (tasks reset at 00:00 local time)
+- Force close and reopen the app after midnight
+- Check your internet connection
+- Pull down to refresh on the home screen

+**Problem: Heatmap not loading**
+- Check your internet connection
+- Pull down to refresh
+- Sign out and sign back in
+- Clear app cache

+**Problem: Can't see friend's completed tasks**
+- Ensure you're tapping on a date with activity (darker green)
+- Check your internet connection
+- Try reloading the friend's profile
+- Make sure the friend has actually completed tasks on that date

 **Problem: App crashes on startup**
 - Update to the latest version from GitHub Releases